ayushchauhan09/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - Ayush Chauhan
+# #100DaysOfCode Log - Round 1 - [Ayush Chauhan]

 The log of my #100DaysOfCode challenge.
-Started on January 30th, 2021.
+Started on [January 30th, 2021].

 ## Log

-###
+### R1D1
-R1D1 Started coding on Hackerrank, solved a problem.
+Started coding on Hackerrank, solved a problem.